Talbot 2022: Scissors congruence and algebraic K-theory

-Please see the preliminary syllabus for more detailed information.
+Please see the preliminary syllabus for more detailed information and references.

 Format: The workshop discussions will have an expository character and most of the talks will be given by participants.
 The afternoon schedule will be kept clear for informal discussions and collaborations.
 The workshop will take place in a communal setting, with participants sharing living space and cooking and cleaning responsibilities.

-Update (September 2021): The workshop will be held in a hybrid format, with some in-person participants and some virtual participants.
+The workshop will likely be held in a hybrid format, with some in-person participants and some virtual participants.
 In-person participants should expect to follow mitigation measures such as regular Covid-19 antigen testing, masking in indoor common spaces, and meals taken in a socially distanced/outdoor setting.
-For virtual participants: we will do our best to create a virtual environment with resembles the workshops of the past.
+For virtual participants: we will do our best to create a virtual environment which resembles the workshops of the past.
 Both in-person and virtual participants will give talks.

 Funding: We cover all local expenses, including lodging and food.
 We also have limited funding available for participant travel costs.